 Feeding Commercial Rabbits for Rapid Growth

-If you also are interested in raising meat rabbits commercially, contact Carla through her websites (above).
-Let her know that Karen at Raising-Rabbits sent you!
+If you too are interested in raising meat rabbits commercially, contact us.

 See www.raising-rabbits.com/raw-rabbit.html for more info on the products offered by Rabbits4U (available directly through Raising-Rabbits).

 14 Days Old, and Kits’ Eyes Still Closed